Categories

 “When in question about a tracking number, visit the delivery company’s official website and do your own search,” the Duxbury, Massachusetts, police department tweeted.

-By copying and pasting the code on the FedEx website, one Twitter user who was not anticipating a package realised it was a hoax.
+By copying and pasting the code on the FedEx website, one Twitter user who was not anticipating a package realized it was a hoax.
 “It said that no parcel exists,” she tweeted.
 “I was thinking, ‘Yeah, scam,'”

-According to the website, “FedEx does not solicit money or personal information through unsolicited letter or email in exchange for items in transit or in FedEx custody.”
+According to the website, “FedEx does not solicit money or personal information through unsolicited letters or email in exchange for items in transit or in FedEx custody.”
 “If you get any of these or similar messages, do not respond or assist the sender.
 If you have incurred financial damage as a consequence of your contact with the website, you should immediately notify your bank.”

 Few tips from FedEx